 1 box fresh local summer strawberries, washed, de-stemmed and halved

 2 T sugar (optional or to taste)

 - Mix cut rhubarb and strawberries gently in bowl with sugar and lemon juice.
 Spread out in bottom of baking pan.

 - Mix flour and butter together with fingers till crumbly.

 - Add sugar, incorporate well.

 - Spread evenly over strawberry-rhubarb mixture

 - Bake 25-30 minutes or until topping is golden and fruit is bubbly.NOTE: We set the oven on broil for last minute or two to get the crumble nice and crisp.
 Think crumble brulée without the burnt part.
 You want to kind of break through the topping with your spoon like a brulée.
 This also prevents it from getting soggy once the ice cream has been applied.

-Let cool just a bit before serving, that is hot boiling fruit you are serving.
+Let cool just a bit before serving, that is some seriously hot boiling fruit.
 Top with the best vanilje is you can find.
 (Our favorite vanilla ice cream comes from our friend Catherine at Østerberg Ice Cream on Rosenvængets Allé in Østerbro – you can get it to go!)